Just so you know who’s behind this site …

 - Zen – trying to express the occasional and hard-to-verbalise insights of meditation and mindfulness

-- Seasoning all of the above with a good sprinkling of humour.
+- All of the above with a good sprinkling of humour.